|www.ethanwiner.com - since 1997|

 When I see people express incorrect beliefs in audio forums I either ignore them, or gently correct them with the facts.
 But I'm never rude to people unless they're rude to me first.
-Further, my intent in forums is not to convert "believers" as much as to inform people who genuinely want to know the facts.
+Further, my intent in forums is not to convert "believers" as much as to inform people who genuinely want to know the truth.
 For example, a common forum question asks if you must spend large amounts of money on preamps and converters to get professional results.
 When a forum thread turns nasty, it's because someone objects to advice I gave someone else who asked an honest question.

 Eric is terribly angered by my writings because they defy his beliefs, but he's unable to refute me with logic and evidence.
 So instead he and his friends attack me.
 Eric is not the only person to respond to me this way, but he's definitely the most aggressive.
 After I created the Audio Myths video based on my 2009 AES Workshop he emailed the AES saying I'm a fraud.
 When my book The Audio Expert was published in 2012 he wrote the same to Focal Press urging them to discontinue my book.
 Eric's own audio forum contains half a dozen threads intended solely to defame me personally and professionally.
 He even edited past posts to include my book publisher's name, hoping to embarrass them too.
 Mixerman is obsessed with me, and he's written tens of thousands of words about me!
 He also censors my posts at his own forum, so I can't even defend myself.